 Now that we’ve looked at all the benefits of writing learning objectives, let us finally dive into the complete step-by-step process of writing measurable learning objectives.
 Let’s go!

 How to Write Learning Objectives?
-(Step by Step)
+Follow these Steps!

 It’s pretty simple to write learning objectives once you get a hang of the concepts that surround the notion of learning objectives.
 Let’s take a look at these steps…

 Step 1.
 Identify the knowledge level required to achieve your goal